wpgp/bottom-up-tutorial/README.md

 4. Quantifying and mapping uncertainties in population estimates and
 5. Diagnostics to evaluate model performance (e.g. cross-validation).

-It has been first taught to the Brazilian Stats Office, [Instituto Brasileiro de Geografia e Estatística (IBGE)](https://www.ibge.gov.br/en/home-eng.html), in October 2021.
+The material has been used during an in-person workshop hosted by the Colombian National Administrative Department of Statistics in Bogota, Colombia in March 2023 and a remote workshop with the Brazilian Stats Office, Instituto Brasileiro de Geografia e Estatística (IBGE), in October 2021.

 # Tutorials outline